idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - Ensure team gets cross trained.
 - Catch stuff as early as possible
 - Get developers used to being on the whiteboard

-### On Change

-There are a few kinds of changes.

-One way door changes should start with -100 points because:

-1. There is only so much change a team can handle
-1. Change has unexpected consequences,
-1. Before the change, many problems, most of which you don't know about, have been solved by evolution, and will re-appear after the change.
-1. Many solutions, are like a 4 sided rug in a 5 sided room, no matter the solution, you still end up with a problem, the devil you know vs the devil you don't.

-Two way door changes are much safer when performed well:

-1. Start with a pilot
-1. Let the larger group adopt it if they feel it has value.
-1. Come up with a criteria to roll back the change
-1. Setup guard rails to monitor to roll back.

 ## Planning, Roadmaps and Resource Allocation